Every B2B marketer would love to hit a home run with every piece that they write.

 Unfortunately, what many people do not realize is that this kind of success is not due to brilliant ideas and clever writing.
 Instead, this kind of success is a result of developing daily habits that help you to become a more effective B2B expert.

 Think of it like this.
-There are people who can create brilliant content, but they don’t advance in the marketing world.
+There are people who can develop brilliant content, but they don’t advance in the marketing world.

 This is because they never develop the habits to go along with their brilliance.